wbdes30/BCG-X-Data-Science-job-simulation/README.md

 # BCG-X-Data-Science-job-simulation
 Use data to advise client, PowerCo, on how to retain their customers with the team at BCG X
 ### Client Overview
-PowerCo is a major gas and electricity utility that supplies to small and medium sized enterprises.
-The energy market has had a lot of change in recent years and there are more options than ever for customers to choose from.
-PowerCo are concerned about their customers leaving for better offers from other energy providers.
-When a customer leaves to use another service provider, this is called **churn**.
-This is becoming a big issue for PowerCo and they have engaged BCG to help diagnose the reason why their customers are churning.
+PowerCo is a major utility company that supplies gas and electricity to small and medium-sized enterprises.
+In recent years, the energy market has undergone significant changes, and customers now have more options than ever.
+PowerCo is worried about losing customers to other energy providers that may offer better deals.
+This has become a significant issue for the company, prompting them to engage BCG for assistance in diagnosing the reasons behind customer churn.

 ### Mission:
 Investigate the drivers for PowerCo’s customer churn.